 Additionally, the Maine Compost School is regularly offered at Highmoor Farm.
 Nick Rowley, Sustainable Agriculture and Horticulture Professional in Franklin County, leads this program in collaboration with the Maine Department of Agriculture, Conservation, and Forestry and the Maine Department of Environmental Protection.
 Participants receive classroom instruction, laboratory experiences, and hands-on project exercises.
 Trainings specific to carcass management also offer participants the opportunity to become certified animal carcass composting subject matter experts for USDA-APHIS.

 Highmoor Farm is a Maine Agricultural and Forest Experiment Station.
 It encompasses 278 acres on Route 202 in Monmouth, Maine, with 17 acres in orchards and five acres of vegetables and small fruits.
-The facilities consist of two large barns, one laboratory, a shop, ten storages, two hoop houses, and a greenhouse.
-In addition to these facilities the farm houses the offices of University of Maine Cooperative Extension’s tree fruit, small fruit, and vegetable specialists.
+The facilities consist of specialists’ offices, two large barns, a laboratory, two high tunnels, a classroom, and a greenhouse.

 Purchased in 1909, Highmoor Farm has provided more than 100 years of research and outreach to Maine farmers and gardeners.